- Benefits of a Mattress Pad for Back Pain

 A mattress topper is around 2-5 inches in thickness and adds much more comfort.
 It can actually change the way you sleep entirely.
 The high volume ensures great ventilation (especially latex) and is a much better choice for hot sleepers.

 If you’re looking to resolve the issue of a sore back while sleeping, you should absolutely choose a mattress topper, not a mattress pad.

 Can a mattress topper make bed firmer?

-Can a mattress topper to make bed softer?
+Can a mattress topper make a bed softer?

 Absolutely!
 This is one of the primary reasons for buying a mattress topper in the first place.
 You can go as thick and soft as you want if your current bed is too hard.

 Yup, they are usually designed with cooling gel, ventilation or both to keep the temperature levels from rising too high.